LukeSmithxyz/dwm/README.md

 - shiftview: Cycle through tags (`super+g/;`).
 - vanitygaps: Gaps allowed across all layouts.
 - swallow patch: if a program run from a terminal would make it inoperable, it temporarily takes its place to save space.
+- systray: A simple system tray implementation.
+Multi-monitor is also supported.

 ## Please install `libxft-bgra`!